torbsd/torbsd.github.io/blog.md

 What does signify have to do with __TDP__?

-The current and standard practice for verifying the integrity of digial signatures on software is to use GnuPG.
+The current and standard practice for verifying the integrity of digial signatures on software is to use [GnuPG](https://www.gnupg.org/).
+The [procedure](https://www.torproject.org/docs/verifying-signatures.html.en) is tedious, and likely ignored by most TB users.

+signify is small and sticks to the Unix approach of doing one function.

 ###20161005###